UN-OCHA/common_design/README.md

 http://realfavicongenerator.net/ is a good tool for generating favicons.

-## Modernizr

-We support the [Modernizr Drupal module](https://www.drupal.org/project/modernizr) and the `ocha_basic.info` file contains the Modernizr tests we require.

-After enabling the theme, go to `admin/configuration/development/modernizr` to rebuild Modernizr including the theme's feature detects: `svg`, `cssgrid`, `cssgridlegacy` and `mediaqueries`.

 ## Add to Homescreen / manifest.json

 We support the [PWA Drupal module](https://www.drupal.org/project/pwa) instead of providing our own manifest.json file.
 The `hook_pwa_manifest_alter()` hook is implemented in `template.php` with our default colors/icons, which can be overridden using the normal PWA admin UI.

-## Using with panels

-Use with the Omega base theme to enable panels:

-* Add `base theme = omega` to ocha_basic.info
-* Create your layouts using page.tpl.php as a basis

 ## Styleguide